 You are here

 The Nelson and Kootenay Lake region is alive with history and heritage.
 Discover its past and why it continues to be a remarkably lively destination.

 Our Self-guided Tours brochure can be viewed online or grab your copy from the Nelson or Kaslo Visitor Centres or Gerick Cycle and Ski or Sacred Ride.
 You can also do a self-guided tour using our digital map while walking or riding around.

-With over 350 heritage buildings, Nelson is known as the heritage capital of British Columbia.
+With over 350 heritage buildings and sites, Nelson is known as the heritage capital of British Columbia.
 Wander the colourful downtown or step inside one of our many heritage sites to discover it for yourself.

 - Experience Nelson’s stunning lakefront in the beautifully restored Streetcar #23 with a dedicated team of volunteers who bring history to life each summer and fall.